sweetpellegrino/daphne/doc/development/EnablingInPlaceUpdates.md

 **Compile-time analysis**

-While compiling the DAPHNE application to LLVM instruction, in the Pass `FlagUpdateInPlace.cpp` we check whether an operand can be used for in-place updates.
+While compiling the DAPHNE application to LLVM instruction, in the Pass [FlagUpdateInPlace.cpp](src/compiler/lowering/FlagUpdateInPlace.cpp) we check whether an operand can be used for in-place updates.
 The operand is typically the result of an another operation.
 The operand is usually the result of another operation.
 If this result is not used as an operand in subsequent operations, we can potentially overwrite its values to avoid memory allocation (refer to the example at the beginning).

 Furthermore, we need to propagate this information to the kernel call.
 We accomplish this by adding an additional attribute (e.g., `﻿inPlaceFutureUse = [false, true]`) to the MLIR operation object.
-Subsequently, in the ﻿`RewriteToCallKernelOpPass.cpp`, we append a true/false value for each operand at the end of the operand list of an operation.
+Subsequently, in the [RewriteToCallKernelOpPass.cpp](src/compiler/lowering/RewriteToCallKernelOpPass.cpp), we append a true/false value for each operand at the end of the operand list of an operation.
 This allows the information to be available at runtime.
 We still expect to initialize the result operand with a nullptr.

 **Runtime analysis**

 Inside the kernels, we need to perform specific checks to identify the possibility of in-place operands.
 This is crucial to verify that the data object and its underlying data buffer are not being used elsewhere.
 Essentially, we examine their current usage and dependencies, which cannot be identified during compile-time.
-To perform this check, we examine the use_count of the underlying shared_ptr to the values and the number of references to the data object (here DenseMatrix).
+To perform this check, we examine the *use_count()* of the underlying *shared_ptr* to the values and the number of references to the data object (here DenseMatrix).
 This ensures that the values are not used by another object or view.
 In combination with the compile-time info, we can determine whether the memory of an operand can be overwritten.

 ## Steps for enabling update in-place for a kernel